2015 European Games: Host selection

 Baku was awarded the right to host the first European Games at the 41st EOC General Assembly in Rome, on 8 December 2012.
-The European Games will take place every four years thereafter, with the next competition held in 2019.
+The European Games would take place every four years thereafter, with the next competition held in 2019.

 The decision was made as a result of secret balloting, where of 48 votes, 38 were in favour of the sole bidder for the event.
 Eight votes were against, and two more abstained from voting.
 The representatives of Armenia refused to take part in the voting.

 Organisation

 The Organising Committee responsible for the inaugural European Games in Baku was established by decree of the President of the Republic of Azerbaijan.
 The committee is chaired by the First Lady of Azerbaijan Mehriban Aliyeva, member of the Executive Committee of the National Olympic Committee of the Republic of Azerbaijan and UNESCO Goodwill Ambassador.
 Baku 2015 European Games Operations Committee (BEGOC) was established under the direction of the Chairperson of the Organising Committee.